-2.18 Conflicts of Interest
+2.17 Conflicts of Interest

 Employees have an obligation to conduct business within guidelines that prohibit actual or potential conflicts of interest.
-This section of the handbook establishes only the framework within which IDEA wishes to operate.
-IDEA's framework is also guided by applicable state and federal law governing conflicts of interest and nepotism applicable to Texas open-enrollment charter schools and nonprofit tax-exempt entities, as well as Board policies concerning ethics, conflict of interest, and nepotism.
-The purpose of these guidelines is to provide general direction so that employees can seek further clarification on issues related to the subject of acceptable standards of operation and to ensure that IDEA meets its goal of protecting the integrity and reputation of IDEA, the Board, and all IDEA employees, volunteers, and programs.
+This section of the handbook establishes only the framework within which IPS wishes to operate.
+IPS's framework is also guided by applicable state and federal law governing conflicts of interest and nepotism applicable to Florida charter schools and nonprofit tax-exempt entities.
+The purpose of these guidelines is to provide general direction so that employees can seek further clarification on issues related to the subject of acceptable standards of operation and to ensure that IPS meets its goal of protecting the integrity and reputation of IPS, the Board, and all IPS employees, volunteers, and programs.